California Has Been Devastated by the Climate Crisis

 Organics Recycling Facilities

-SB 1383 requires organic waste facilities and operations to measure and report organic waste material activity, including compost and anaerobic digestion.
+SB 1383 requires organic waste facilities and operations to measure and report organic waste material activity, including composting and anaerobic digestion.

 Local Enforcement Agencies